-LogMeOnce, the company behind LastPass, lumps its tech support in with other products.
-Still, it’s easy to find answers.
-The knowledgebase is filled mainly with articles on getting LastPass set up.
+LogMeIn, the company behind LastPass, lumps its tech support in with other products.
+Still, it’s easy to find answers, starting with the knowledgebase, which is filled mainly with articles on getting LastPass set up.
 There are a few troubleshooting articles, if you can call them that, but they’re mainly focused on the lesser-known features of LastPass.

 Business subscribers get much deeper support, with advanced topics covered in detail.
 Although not too dense, the knowledgebase is impressive.
 LastPass provides detailed articles, as well as video tutorials.
 If you’re looking for further answers, you can post on the LastPass forums, though you may not receive a reply right away.

 However, the self-help options are not a supplemental support resource.
 You’ll need to find an article before getting the option to contact support.
 Instead of having a support page, there’s simply a link to a contact form on the bottom of each article.

-No matter if you’re paying or not, you can contact support, though paying users get priority support.
+No matter if you’re paying or not, you can contact support, though paying users get priority tech support that responds quicker than support for free users.
 Even so, the process shouldn’t be as convoluted as it is.
 We understand adding a contact button at the bottom of articles, but that shouldn’t take the place of a dedicated contact page.

 LastPass is almost too easy to recommend.
-Its free plan provides unlimited password storage across all of your devices, while Premium subscribers get a few extra goodies.
+Its free version provides unlimited password storage (though only on one device type), while Premium subscribers get a few extra goodies.
 However, not all that glitters is gold.
 LastPass has a few issues, mainly when it comes to support.
 If you can look past that, though, it’s a wonderful password manager.

-What do you think of LastPass?
-Are you going to sign up for a free plan?
+What do you think of our LastPass password manager review?
+Are you going to sign up for a free plan, despite the new limitations?
 Let us know in the comments below and check out our Bitwarden vs LastPass comparison, too.
 As always, thanks for reading.